 The fundamentals for our business have rebounded strongly since the COVID-19 pandemic disruption that occurred during 2020.
 The price for domestic HRC, the most significant index in driving our revenues and profitability, currently is at an all-time high.
-The HRC index averaged \$1,374 per net ton for the first six months of 2021, 155% higher than the same period last year.
+The HRC index averaged \$1,500 per net ton for the first nine months of 2021, 188% higher than the same period last year.

 The dramatic increase in the HRC price is a result of both supply and demand factors.
-Healthy consumer balance sheets have driven strong demand for light vehicles and consumer goods, such as HVAC products and appliances.
+Healthy consumer balance sheets have driven strong demand for consumer goods, such as HVAC products and appliances.
 Demand from machinery and equipment producers has also been robust.
-On the supply side, spot steel availability remains very limited.
+The demand for light vehicles has also been strong; however, automotive supply chain difficulties have limited the demand for steel from automotive manufacturers.
+On the supply side, spot steel availability has been limited.
 Import penetration has grown slightly but remains lower than its prior five-year average due to healthy demand globally as well as trade restrictions such as the Section 232 tariffs.

-Along with these supply-demand factors, pricing for HRC has also risen due to the rise in price of steelmaking input costs both domestically and globally, most notably for iron units.
-The price of busheling scrap, a necessary input for flat-rolled steel production in EAFs in the U.S., averaged \$571 per long ton during the first six months of 2021, a 79% increase from the prior-year period.
+Along with these supply-demand factors, pricing for HRC has also risen due to the rise in the price of steelmaking input costs both domestically and globally, most notably for iron units.
+The price of busheling scrap, a necessary input for flat-rolled steel production in EAFs in the U.S., averaged \$600 per long ton during the first nine months of 2021, a 107% increase from the prior-year period.
 We expect the price of busheling scrap to remain elevated due to decreasing prime scrap generation from original equipment manufacturers and the growth of EAF capacity in the U.S., along with a push for expanded scrap use globally.
 As we are fully-integrated and have primarily a blast furnace footprint, the rising prices for busheling scrap in the U.S. bolster our competitive advantage, as we source the majority of our iron feedstock from our stable-cost mining and pelletizing operations in Minnesota and Michigan.
-The rising price of busheling scrap should also benefit the profitability of our HBI sold externally and provide greater cost savings potential for HBI used internally.
+The rising price of busheling scrap should also enhance the benefit of sourcing more scrap internally following the FPT Acquisition and provide greater cost savings potential for HBI used internally.

-The price of iron ore has also risen dramatically over the past year, which along with strong demand, has been an important factor in rising steel prices globally.
-The Platts 62% Price averaged \$183 per metric ton in the first six months of 2021, a 101% increase compared to the same period in 2020.
+While it has fallen in recent months, the price of iron ore has also risen dramatically over the past year, which, along with strong demand, has been an important factor in rising steel prices globally.
+The Platts 62% Price averaged \$177 per metric ton in the first nine months of 2021, a 77% increase compared to the same period in 2020.
 While higher iron ore prices play a role in increased steel prices, we also directly benefit from higher iron ore prices for the portion of iron ore pellets we sell to third parties.

 The largest market for our steel products is the automotive industry in North America, which makes light vehicle production a key driver of demand.
-In the first six months of 2021, North American light vehicle production was approximately 6.8 million units, a 32% increase from the prior year's comparable period.
+In the first nine months of 2021, North American light vehicle production was approximately 9.8 million units, a 7% increase from the prior year's comparable period.
 This increase is primarily due to the ongoing recovery from the COVID-19 pandemic, though automotive production has been adversely affected in 2021 by the global semiconductor shortage, as well as other material shortages and supply chain disruptions.
 This has caused several outages amongst light vehicle manufacturers.
-In light of these production outages, we have been able to redirect certain volumes originally intended for this end market to the spot market, where demand has been strong and pricing continues to be at an all-time high.
+In light of these production outages, we have been able to redirect certain volumes originally intended for this end market to the spot market, where demand has been strong and pricing continues to remain near all-time highs.